Ebrahim-Ramadan/Budget_Controller/README.md

-The Student also can set a goal for the savings along with the months as when reached to, he'll be notified (plyer.notification) he also has financial edu resources to help him manage so there's a feature tracking the savings and the savings' goals each time, and show it in a graph scattering I am implementing a bills reminder rn but having err in the schedule funciton, please help
+The Student also can set a goal for the savings along with the months as when reached to, he'll be notified (plyer.notification) he also has financial edu resources to help him manage so